 To make the koftas, Firstly mash together paneer, boiled potato, salt, herbs & spice powders.
 Then to absorb the excess moisture sprinkle some corn flour.
 Then bind the mixture together to a ball and then make small paneer koftas.

-These are then deep fried and then added to the creamy onion tomato based gravy.
+These are then deep fried until crisp.
+Then served with the creamy onion tomato based gravy.

 Tips to make best malai kofta

-Cashews add a creamy texture without the need of too much cream in the dish.
-Any changes to the given quantities will alter the taste of the malai kofta curry.
+Cashews add a creamy texture to the malai gravy without the need of too much cream in the dish.
+Any changes to the given quantities may alter the taste of the malai kofta curry.

 Most times I go the easiest way and serve malai kofta with plain basmati rice cooked with some whole spices & a tbsp of ghee.
 However it can also be served with Jeera rice, ghee rice, pulao or plain Paratha or naan.